Yuzu Ichandrin

 Pruning

-• Minimal pruning required—remove dead or crossing branches.
+• Minimal pruning is needed; remove damaged or crossing branches as needed.

 Harvest & Use

-• Harvest when fruit turns yellow and highly aromatic.
+• Harvest fruit when fully developed and highly aromatic.

 General Tips